Stocks and shares: investigating forms IHT411 and IHT412: introduction to the forms

 Forms IHT411 and IHT412 are supplementary schedules to the IHT400 (IHTM10021).
 On the forms, the taxpayer should list details of all of the stocks, shares and investments that the deceased beneficially (IHTM04441) owned at the date of death, together with their open market (IHTM09703) valuations.

 IHT412 (Unlisted stocks and shares, and control holdings) gives details of shares that are

-- Not listed on the stock exchange, provided the deceased had a control holding,
+- listed on the stock exchange, provided the deceased had a control holding,

-- Traded on an alternative market
+- traded on an alternative market,